-Uptown Dallas – A Quick Guide to the Five Uptown Dallas Neighborhoods
+Uptown Dallas – A Quick Guide to the Six Uptown Dallas Neighborhoods

 Welcome to Uptown Dallas!
 If you are considering Uptown Dallas as your new area to reside, you’ve probably heard that Uptown Dallas is also the most popular area of Dallas for professionals.
 Uptown Dallas is once in a lifetime experience for professionals and recent college hires coming to Dallas…and you don’t want to miss out!
 To read more about what makes Uptown special, please see our article Uptown Dallas in Five Minutes.